jw-cohen/rundeck-playground/README.md

 # Rundeck playground

+### Note:
-### Note: gradle build of bootstrapped plugins may not work depending on your gradle version.
+Gradle build of bootstrapped plugins may not work depending on your gradle version.
 After creating the bootstrapped plugin, I change "compile" -> "implementation" and "testCompile" to "testImplementation."

 ## Overview